millioner/wagtailplus/README.rst

 * ``wagtailplus.wagtailrelations``: Multi-faceted content relationship manager built around Wagtail's ``django-taggit`` implementation.
 Includes hierarchical site map.

+* ``wagtailplus.wagtailrollbacks``: Version control manager that includes the ability to revert, or "rollback" to a previous version.

 Installation
 ~~~~~~~~~~~~
 Wagtail Plus can be installed via ``pip`` using the following command::